 The next example illustrates Hierarchical Clustering when the data represents the distance between the ith and jth records.
 When applied to raw data, Hierarchical Clustering converts the data into the distance matrix format before proceeding with the clustering algorithm.
 Providing the distance measures in the data, requires one less step for the Hierarchical Clustering algorithm.

-Select a cell in the database, then on the XLMiner ribbon, from the Applying Your Model tab, select Help - Examples, then Forecasting/Data Mining Examples, to open the example file DistMatrix.xlsx.
+Select a cell in the database, then on the XLMiner ribbon, from the Applying Your Model tab, select Help - Examples, then Forecasting/Data Science Examples, to open the example file DistMatrix.xlsx.
 On the XLMiner ribbon, from the Data Analysis tab, select Cluster - Hierarchical Clustering to open the Hierarchical Clustering - Step 1 of 3 dialog.

 Change the Data range to C3:X24, then at Data type, click the down arrow, and select Distance Matrix.